-Professional services, salaries, and expenses of architects and engineers Installments and Lease payments on property, which has a terminal date and results in the acquisition of property.
+\Professional services, salaries, and expenses of architects and engineers \Installments and Lease payments on property including Interest, which has a terminal date and results in the acquisition of property.

-As a general rule capital expenditures are coded to the Function 4000 series.
+As a general rule capital expenditures are coded to the Function 4000 series, Facilities Acquisition and Construction Services.
 It is important to review the actual work being performed before any decision is made regarding which fund to use as well as the appropriate function code.